TOLL FREE: 1-866-611-2665

 The Breast Imaging Reporting and Database Systems (BI-RADS), classifies breast density into four groups, or breast density scores:

 Scoring is not an exact science and radiologists often disagree about levels of density.
-Mayfair uses the Volpara Health Technologies program which scores density from A to D. (An older system used numbers, which may sometimes be referenced as well.)
+Mayfair uses the Volpara Health Technologies program which scores density from A to D.

-Images are acquired with a large transducer that is placed on the breast in several different positions.
+With ABUS, images are acquired with a large transducer that is placed on the breast in several different positions.
 They are then processed at a workstation and reviewed, removing operator bias and providing a uniform assessment process.
 ABUS is also fast and almost painless, looking at both breasts in about 15 minutes.

-According to Dr. Garry, a number of studies indicate that ultrasound is one of the most promising adjunct screening modalities because of its benefit for dense breasts and its low cost and availability.
+A number of studies indicate that ultrasound is one of the most promising adjunct screening modalities because of its benefit for dense breasts and its low cost and availability.